PipedreamHQ/pipedream/docs/docs/README.md

 ## Open Source

-Pipedream maintains an [open source component registry](https://github.com/pipedreamhq/pipedream/) on GitHub.
-Reuse these components in workflows so you don't need to write boilerplate code for common API integrations, or use existing components as scaffolding to customize or publish your own.
+Pipedream maintains an [open source component registry](https://github.com/pipedreamhq/pipedream/) on GitHub so you can avoid writing boilerplate code for common API integrations.
+Use components as no code building blocks in workflows, or use them to scaffold code that you can customize.
 You can also [create a PR contribute new or enhanced components](/components/guidelines/#process) via GitHub.

 ## Contributing